arpitghura/typing-test/CONTRIBUTING.md

 ## 💻Before Contributing

 Welcome to [arpitghura/typing-test](https://github.com/arpitghura/typing-test/).
 Before sending your pull requests, make sure that you **read the whole guidelines**.
-If you have any doubt on the contributing guide, please feel free to reach out on [Discord](https://discord.gg/64purUVq88)
+If you have any doubts about the contributing guide, please feel free to reach out on [Discord](https://discord.gg/64purUVq88)

 ## 🙌Contribution